Yurimurda/Labs-Sprint-Challenge-1.2-Plan-and-Evaluate/README.md

 - **For non-UX students:** Summarize what you included in your first release canvas and why the features in that release canvas create a complete feature set.
 - How will you test those features to know that they actually solve the problem?

+My end of the release includes a Search function to replace the customer list.
+This feature is per one of the requests of our stakeholder in that It would server more practically for an employee to search by name instead of shuffling through a long list.
+Testing the functionality is open and shut, Being able to display specific users through input is proof that it works.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section _will_ prevent you from passing this challenge.